fxu1024/fxu1024.github.io/docs/ds/hadoopclients.md

 ---

-This topic would allow you to connect to hive using beeline, connect to impala using impala-shell.
+This topic would allow you to connect to hive using beeline, connect to impala using impala-shell on MacOS.

 |MAC OS|13.1 (22C65)|
 |Processor|Intel Core i7|